-- King: Yes, it was "pig" English.
+King: Yes, it was "pig" English.
 We had been there long enough with them that, you know, we could speak a little Japanese, and they could speak a little English.
 We could communicate fairly well.

-Marcello: This guy was a Korean? - King: He was Korean.
+Marcello: This guy was a Korean?

+King: He was Korean.
 He was some kind of a cook, I'll tell you, and just as clean as a pin.
 He was just as clean as you've ever seen any person.

 So after he taught me how to cook, well, me and this Australian just stayed over there.
-We got to be pretty good buddles.
+We got to be pretty good buddies.
 He and I were the head two in that kitchen.
 The fact of the business is, we just run it.
-After he taught us what he knew, and he left . . . well, there was some colonel in charge of one of those branches that come through there and found out how well he could cook, and he made him his personal cook--he made him his personal cook--and when he left, he took him with him.
+After he taught us what he knew, and he left . . . well, there was some colonel found out how well he could cook, and he made him his personal cook-he made him his personal cook-and when he left, he took him with him.
 So he just grabbed somebody out of them lines over there to run that kitchen.
 They couldn't cook, and me and old Dave knew it.
 We took advantage of it.
 We knew how and they didn't, and we just done whatever we wanted to do and got by with it.